About the Nutrition Science and Dietetics Program

 Sports Nutritionist Speaks at Syracuse University April 8

 Sports nutritionist, Sarah Wick, RD CSSD LD, spoke at Syracuse University on April 8.
-Her presentation will focus on sports nutrition and how it affects performance.
+Her presentation focused on sports nutrition and how it affects performance.

 Sarah Skinner completes nutrition internship at St. Vincent Sports Performance